GCT-Studios/JwarRef/content/Rulebook/Rules Conflicts.md

 ---
 title: "Rule #1: Rules Conflicts"
+revision: 1
 ---
 When two rules come into direct conflict, use the following order of precedence to determine how to proceed:
 1. If one rule (Rule A) references another rule (Rule B) by name, then Rule A takes priority.
 If this does not resolve the conflict, then move on to step 2 below.
 2. Rules that prevent something happening take priority over rules that force something to happen.
 If this does not resolve the conflict, then move on to step 3 below.
+3. If multiple effects happen at the same time:
+  1. If both Effects belong to the same player, that player determines the order they are resolved.
-3. If effects happen at the same time, the active player chooses the order to resolve them.
+  2. If the Effects belong to different players, the Active Player chooses the order to resolve them.

 > [!example]
 > Kenko uses Slam Attack on Manu.